 Following the Paleo and SCD diets, I tend to keep a few Larabars around as an emergency snack/desert for times when I’m on the go.
 So I was very excited when a new company with an alternative date/nut bar with a high percentage of organic ingredients contacted me about reviewing samples of their bars.

 I have read the warnings about Larabars for those using Paleo/SCD to heal from autoimmune conditions – that they are quite sweet because of the high number of dates in them, and that they should be eaten sparingly.
 I tend to agree with that advice, and for the first few years of being grain/refined sugar free, I mostly avoided them.
 But now that this has really become a long term lifestyle for me (6 1/2 years and counting), it’s been great to have the option of Lara Bars for those times I need it – such as traveling, hiking or generally being out and about.
-But I’ve always wished they used organic ingredients, so I’m thrilled to have found the Freedom Bar.
+But I’ve always wished they used organic ingredients, so I’m thrilled to have found the Freedom Bars as an alternative.

 Freedom Bars – Basically a Whole30 & Paleo Friendly Organic Larabar